Mic-map/PIRACY/README.md

 It is recommended to run PIRACY in a python script following the example in "test.py" although it is possible to run in a command line, e.g,
     python3 /yourpath/PIRACY/main.py --step='preprocessing' --datapath=/your/data/path --subject='CTL3693' --ses=1 --run=1

-We assume the data is named and stored as the following way (for example, subject CTL3692):
+We assume the data is named and stored following the rules of Brain Imaging Data Structure (BIDS, https://bids.neuroimaging.io/)
+For example, for the data of subject CTL3692:

 ![image](https://user-images.githubusercontent.com/38806138/114040456-ed0b2380-9883-11eb-9700-bc804ba1fe95.png)